Samgpt82/ttsrender/README.md

    - Click "Upload File" and select a .txt file

 2. **Customize (optional):**
+   - Select an OpenAI voice for downloads (Alloy, Echo, Fable, Onyx, Nova, or Shimmer)
+   - Choose model quality (tts-1 for speed, tts-1-hd for quality)
-   - Select a voice
+   - Select browser voice for playback
-   - Adjust speed (0.5x to 2x)
+   - Adjust speed (0.5x to 2x) - browser playback only
-   - Adjust pitch (Low to Very High)
+   - Adjust pitch (Low to Very High) - browser playback only

 3. **Generate Audio:**
    - Click "Generate Audio"